tarwn/lessthandot-hugo/blogs/content/posts/2017-09-08-custom-authentication-in-asp-net-core-without-identity.md

 <p>
   Inside the <code>ISessionManager.CreateSessionAsync</code>, we create a session in storage with an id and then when the Principal is created we add that Id as a claim in the Principal.
-This is how we&#8217;ll look up the session on later requests to get the user information.
+This is how we'll look up the session on later requests to get the user information.
 </p>